khalidrahmani/jaderp/doc/testing.rst

-    * If it matches the pattern ``model:method`` (if it contains a colon, essentially) the call will set up the mocking of an RPC call straight to the OpenERP server (through XMLRPC) as performed via e.g. :js:func:`openerp.web.Model.call`.
+    * If it matches the pattern ``model:method`` (if it contains a colon, essentially) the call will set up the mocking of an RPC call straight to the Jad server (through XMLRPC) as performed via e.g. :js:func:`openerp.web.Model.call`.

       In that case, ``handler`` should be a function taking two